 Of course, anyone can talk about gift ideas, related to Down syndrome or not.
 So, this post is going to be a little different.
 How do you pick a gift that won’t end up forgotten in the back of a closet?

-I’ll share lists and questions to help you pick an extra-special gift.
+Let’s talk about choosing an extra-special gift.
 How do fine motor skills get involved?
 What about personal style?
 We’ll cover the things you need to know so that your loved one with Down syndrome can get excited when she opens her present.

 7. Cute Clothes and Accessories